-At the time of writing, negotiations on the long-term reform of the FNCFS Program are ongoing.
+At the time of writing, negotiations on the longterm reform of the FNCFS Program are ongoing.
 It will be for First Nations and their leadership to define a way forward and negotiate the relevant structure, funding, and accountability to support it.

-Whatever the way forward will be, there need to be clear purpose and objectives for child and family services in First Nations, viewed in tandem with services provided by the province/territory, with an emphasis on flexible implementation to achieve the objectives by First Nations based on their cultures and circumstances.
+Whatever the way forward will be, there need to be clear purpose and objectives for CFS in First Nations, viewed in tandem with services provided by the province/territory, with an emphasis on flexible implementation to achieve the objectives by First Nations based on their cultures and circumstances.

-As First Nations not affiliated to an FNCFS assess needs, plan, and execute their chosen approach to service provision in CFS, children will still require support and care.
-It is imperative that as First Nations ramp up their service delivery capacity, and that services are available to meet the immediate needs of children.
-Some First Nations may already offer services, others may be collaborating with the province/territory, and others may purchase services from other providers, e.g., nearby FNCFS agency, other provider.
+As First Nations not affiliated to an FNCFS agency assess needs, plan, and execute their chosen approach to service provision in CFS, children will still require support and care.
+It is imperative that as First Nations ramp up their service delivery capacity, that services are available to meet the immediate needs of children.
+Some First Nations may already offer services, others may be collaborating with the province/territory, and others may purchase services from other providers, e.g., nearby FNCFS agency.
 What is most important is that children are provided with integrated protection and prevention services to reduce contact with protective services.

-Based on the preceding analysis of data shared by First Nations not affiliated to an FNCFS agency, there are three potential paths forward.
+Based on the preceding analysis of data shared by First Nations not affiliated to an FNCFS agency, three possible paths forward have been defined.